numworks/epsilon/external_apps/README.md

 ## Try your app on an Epsilon simulator

-An a simulator, you can test and debug your app more easily.
+When creating your app, testing on the physical device can be a bit tedious.
+Running on your app on a simulator allows you to test and debug more easily.

 #### Prepare web and native simulators